nixworks/public/news/2010/08/14/README.md

 ##### United Nations
 ### [A United Nations delegation arrives in Gaza for three days of following up the United Nations Fact Finding Mission on the Gaza Conflict. ](/news/2010/08/14/a-united-nations-delegation-arrives-in-gaza-for-three-days-of-following-up-the-united-nations-fact-finding-mission-on-the-gaza-conflict.md)
-_Context: Gaza Strip, United Nations Fact Finding Mission on the Gaza Conflict, United Nations_
+_Context: United Nations, United Nations Fact Finding Mission on the Gaza Conflict, Gaza Strip_

 ##### Fiji
 ### [Fiji announces that it seeks observer status in ASEAN after its suspension from the Pacific Islands Forum was extended.
 Timor-Leste seeks to become a member of the Melanesian Spearhead Group. ](/news/2010/08/14/fiji-announces-that-it-seeks-observer-status-in-asean-after-its-suspension-from-the-pacific-islands-forum-was-extended-timor-leste-seeks-to.md)
-_Context: Melanesian Spearhead Group, Timor-Leste, ASEAN, Pacific Islands Forum, Fiji_
+_Context: Melanesian Spearhead Group, Fiji, Pacific Islands Forum, ASEAN, Timor-Leste_

 ##### Jean-Marie Le Pen
 ### [European politicians, including Jean-Marie Le Pen and Adam Walker, visit Yasukuni Shrine in Chiyoda, Tokyo; visits to this shrine have traditionally been a sensitive point in international politics between Japan, Korea, and China. ](/news/2010/08/14/european-politicians-including-jean-marie-le-pen-and-adam-walker-visit-yasukuni-shrine-in-chiyoda-tokyo-visits-to-this-shrine-have-tradi.md)